syntacore/snippy/llvm/tools/llvm-snippy/README.md

 - march: Target architecture (e.g., "riscv64-linux-gnu").
 - model-plugin: Model plugin to use (e.g., "None").
-- num-instrs: Number of instructions.
+- num-instrs: Number of instructions to generate.
 - o: Base name for the output file.
-- init-regs-in-elf: Initialize non-fixed registers in the ELF.
+- init-regs-in-elf: Initialize non-reserved registers in the ELF.

 ```
 march: "riscv64-linux-gnu"